adon-cloudcannon/landing-page-test/src/collections/site-pages/gdpr.md

 lead_score:
 search_bucket: Company
 ---
-**GDPR**
+# **GDPR**

-**What is GDPR?**
+### **What is GDPR?**

 The European Union General Data Protection Regulation 2016/679 (**EU GDPR**) is a set of rules enforced on 25th May 2018.
 The EU GDPR gives EU citizens more control over their personal data.
 It aims to simplify the regulatory environment for business so both citizens and businesses in the European Union can fully benefit from the digital economy.

 The United Kingdom’s Data Protection Act 2018 (**UK GDPR**) is the United Kingdom’s implementation of the EU GDPR.

-**Protecting your data**
+### **Protecting your data**

 CloudCannon is committed to complying with all EU GDPR and UK GDPR requirements that apply to your use of our services.
 We've added internal procedures and security measures to ensure your data remains protected.

-**Data processing addendum**
+## **Data processing addendum**

-1. **APPLICATION OF THIS ADDENDUM**
-   1. This Data Processing Addendum, including its Schedules (**Addendum**) forms part of our Terms of Use at https://cloudcannon.com/terms/ (**Terms**), and applies if the Processing (as defined below) of Data (as defined in the Terms) is governed by EU/UK Data Protection Laws (as defined below).
-   2. If this Addendum applies, this Addendum forms part of the Terms between us and you (as defined in the Terms) and sets out the parties’ agreement in relation to the processing of Personal Data (as defined below) in accordance with Applicable Data Protection Laws (as defined below).
-   3. We are located in New Zealand, which has been determined provides adequate protection for the purposes of:&nbsp;
-      1. Article 45 of the GDPR by the European Commission; and&nbsp;
+**APPLICATION OF THIS ADDENDUM<br><br>​​​​​1.1**&nbsp;This Data Processing Addendum, including its Schedules (**Addendum**) forms part of our Terms of Use at https://cloudcannon.com/terms/ (**Terms**), and applies if the Processing (as defined below) of Data (as defined in the Terms) is governed by EU/UK Data Protection Laws (as defined below).<br><br>**1\.2**&nbsp;If this Addendum applies, this Addendum forms part of the Terms between us and you (as defined in the Terms) and sets out the parties’ agreement in relation to the processing of Personal Data (as defined below) in accordance with Applicable Data Protection Laws (as defined below).<br><br>**1\.3**&nbsp;We are located in New Zealand, which has been determined provides adequate protection for the purposes of:<br><br>**a**.
+Article 45 of the GDPR by the European Commission; and

-      2. section 17A of the UK Data Protection Act 1918 by the UK Government.&nbsp;&nbsp;
+**b.**&nbsp;section 17A of the UK Data Protection Act 1918 by the UK Government.&nbsp;&nbsp;

-   4. However, as part of the Service, we may also transmit Personal Data to third countries which are not the subject of an adequacy determination by the European Commission and/or the UK Government.&nbsp; To provide you with additional assurance as to our data protection commitments, this Addendum includes Standard Contractual Clauses (as defined below), which are pre-signed by us.&nbsp; If our Processing of Personal Data is subject to EU/UK Data Protection Laws and you would like to opt in to the Standard Contractual Clauses, please complete the necessary details, countersign the Standard Contractual Clauses, and return a counter-signed copy to us at [privacy@cloudcannon.com](mailto:privacy@cloudcannon.com).&nbsp;
+However, as part of the Service, we may also transmit Personal Data to third countries which are not the subject of an adequacy determination by the European Commission and/or the UK Government.&nbsp; To provide you with additional assurance as to our data protection commitments, this Addendum includes Standard Contractual Clauses (as defined below), which are pre-signed by us.&nbsp; If our Processing of Personal Data is subject to EU/UK Data Protection Laws and you would like to opt in to the Standard Contractual Clauses, please complete the necessary details, countersign the Standard Contractual Clauses, and return a counter-signed copy to us at [privacy@cloudcannon.com](mailto:privacy@cloudcannon.com).&nbsp;

-   5. In the case of inconsistency between this Addendum (including the Standard Contractual Clauses, if applicable) and the Terms, this Addendum prevails to the extent of that inconsistency.&nbsp; Otherwise, all terms and conditions set out in the Terms apply to this Addendum.
+In the case of inconsistency between this Addendum (including the Standard Contractual Clauses, if applicable) and the Terms, this Addendum prevails to the extent of that inconsistency.&nbsp; Otherwise, all terms and conditions set out in the Terms apply to this Addendum.

-2. **INTERPRETATION**
+1. **INTERPRETATION**
    1. Unless the context requires otherwise:
       1. capitalized terms used, but not defined, in this Addendum will have the meanings given to them in the Applicable Data Protection Laws (or, if not defined in the Applicable Data Protection Laws, given to them in the Terms);&nbsp;
       2. the rules of interpretation set out in the Terms apply to this Addendum; and